Biscuits and Cookies Recipes Shortbread

 A Few Notes on Cooking with Flowers

-Not all flowers are edible, and not all “edible” flower varieties are food-grade.
-When choosing your flower blend, you want to look for something clearly labeled “edible,” “food grade” or “culinary grade.”
-Ideally your flower blend should be organic and non-GMO as well.
+Not all flowers are edible, and not all “edible” flowers are food-grade.
+When choosing your flower blend, look for a product clearly labeled “edible,” “food grade” or “culinary grade.”

 There are numerous food-grade flower blends available online, and you can often find locally grown dried flowers at the greenmarket or farmer’s market.
-Many teas are made from dried flower leaves and blossoms, so an upscale tea shop may also be a useful source.
+Many teas are made from dried flower leaves and blossoms, so an upscale tea shop can also be a useful resource.

 Slice and bake shortbread cookies on a white background, along with a bowl of colorful dried flower petals

+Keep the dough cold.
 Though tempting, do not skip either of the chilling steps in this recipe!
-Chilling your dough log for at least 30 minutes will make it much easier to slice, and chilling the slices will prevent your biscuits from spreading in the oven.
-If you’re short on time, I suggest making the dough log the night before and chilling it in the fridge overnight.
+Chilling your dough log for at least 30 minutes will make it much easier to slice, and freezing the slices will prevent the cookies from spreading in the oven.
+If you’re short on time, I suggest making the dough the night before and refrigerating it overnight.

 A stack of shortbread cookies and a bowl of edible dried flowers